ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 - [GitHub issues](https://github.com/ClassicPress/ClassicPress/issues) - for proposing or discussing bugfixes, or minor improvements.
 Generally it is a good idea to create a petition for anything that may take a significant amount of time or that may have backwards compatibility implications.
 - [Forums](https://forums.classicpress.net/) - a lot of good info and discussion here too

-## Considerations
+## Review criteria

-  - The change impacts existing ClassicPress users.
-(Otherwise, there are literally thousands of things we could look at, but we need to prioritize our development time.)
+When evaluating bug fixes and other code changes in pull requests (PRs), we look for these things, ideally all of them:

-  - The change is not going to break backward compatibility ( apart from major changes which need a community backed petition and minor changes which should usually be discussed beforehand in Slack meetings or forums).
+  1. The change impacts existing ClassicPress users.
+Otherwise, there are literally thousands of things we could look at, but we need to prioritize our development time.
+Right now the best tool we have for this is the [petitions site](https://petitions.classicpress.net/).
-  - The change has automated tests.
+  2. The change is not going to break backward compatibility, and has minimal effects on the existing plugin and theme ecosystem.
+A good way to evaluate the effects of a change on plugins or themes is to do a search on https://wpdirectory.net.
+(Major changes are also a possibility but require a planning effort around when and how they will be released, as well as agreement from the community per our [democratic process](https://www.classicpress.net/democracy/).
-  - We understand the change very well or can ask questions of someone who understands it very well.
+  3. The change has automated tests.

-You can start helping by submitting pull requests(PRs) to the develop branch.
-These are not limited to:
+  4. We understand the code change very well or can ask questions of someone who understands it very well.

-## Documentation
+If your change meets all of these criteria then we will most likely accept it.

-Good documentation will make the work of making ClassicPress a better software much faster and a better user experience.
+We take a lot of care with our platform, and ClassicPress is maintained by volunteers in our free time.
+This means there may be some delays in merging pull requests.

 ## Fixing Bugs
 Most of the bugs are shared via the [issues page](https://github.com/ClassicPress/ClassicPress/issues).